Christian naturism: Baptism

 Jesus was baptised by John the Baptist in the River Jordan.
 Jesus was almost certainly naked when he was baptised.
 The early Christian liturgy of baptism required those being baptised to be completely naked.

 Crucifixion

 Jesus was crucified after being stripped of his clothes by the executioners.

 Resurrection

 In the Synoptic Gospels, the women who came to the tomb to anoint Jesus' body found only an angel or a youth or two men; all were wearing white or dazzling garments.
-In John's gospel, it is stated that Jesus' grave clothes were left in the tomb; there are also two angels in white, in contrast to the Synoptic Gospels Jesus is also present; however, no mention is made of Jesus wearing dazzling white robes, and Mary Magdalene mistakes Jesus for the gardener.
+In the Gospel of John, it is stated that Jesus' grave clothes were left in the tomb; there are also two angels in white, in contrast to the Synoptic Gospels Jesus is also present; however, no mention is made of Jesus wearing dazzling white robes, and Mary Magdalene mistakes Jesus for the gardener.
 Knights 1999 and Neal 2012 find it likely that after his resurrection, Jesus emerged from the tomb naked.